 Before you get started, outline everything you’re going to need from your payroll provider so you can get a more realistic sense of how much payroll will cost.
 And be realistic about how likely you are to do things like amend your payroll.
 After all, we all make tpyos sometimes.

 So what do payroll companies provide?

-First of all, you get peace of mind.
-Those late night payroll runs, emergency calls to your accountant, and energizing (not!) visits to the IRS website will likely become a distant memory if you pick the right provider.
+First of all, payroll services give business owners peace of mind.
+Those late-night payroll runs, emergency calls to your accountant, and energizing (not!) visits to the IRS website will likely become a distant memory if you pick the right provider.

-But the real reason to sign up for a payroll service is to take some of the workload off your shoulders.
+But the real reason to sign up for a small business payroll service is to take some of the work off your shoulders.
 When you don’t have to think about FUTAs and SUIs, you can focus on all the other stuff that goes into running your business.

 To keep your time (and your mind) free of all the payroll distractions, a good provider should: